 Day 3 of Andaman Itinerary: Elephant Beach, Havelock

 Today we are going to visit Elephant Beach.
 A small cruise boat will take you to Elephant Beach from the Swaraj Deep Jetty in less than 30 minutes.
 The round-trip ferry would cost Rs1000 ($14) per person.
-It leaves you there for three hours, and during that time you are free to do whatever you choose.
+It leaves you there for three hours, and you are free to do whatever you choose during that time.
 The same jetty will bring you back after the allotted time.
-Another way to reach the Elephant beach is by trekking.
+Another way to reach Elephant beach is by trekking.
 The trail begins at the Forest Camp, which is located 8 kilometers from the jetty.
-Because the trail runs through dense rainforest, it is recommended that you bring an escort with you on the one-hour trek.
+Because the trail runs through dense rainforests, it is recommended that you bring an escort with you on the one-hour trek.
 You can get a guide for 500 rupees (USD 8).
-The guide will accompany you to the Elephant Beach, assist you while you are there, and bring you back to the Forest Camp.
+The guide will accompany you to Elephant Beach, assist you while you are there, and bring you back to the Forest Camp.
 Keep in mind that if you go trekking, you must return the same way you came.
 You will not be able to go back on the ferry.

 PS: If you want to do scuba diving in Havelock, arrange a morning excursion so you can return in time to explore Elephant Beach.
 Scuba diving will take around two hours to complete.
 The diving establishments are located at Govindnagar Beach No. 2, which is quite close to the Jetty.
 Keep in mind that the last ferry to Elephant Beach departs from the jetty at noon and make your plans accordingly.
 You’ll have a long day ahead of you, but scuba diving in Havelock is highly recommended.

 Day 4 of Andaman Itinerary: Neil Island